How to start a podcast in 2020: A step-by-step guide for beginners

 3. Writing your show description

-I know I've not mentioned equipment or software yet.
-I'll come to that.
+I know we've not mentioned equipment or software yet.
+We'll come to that.
 Before we go any further, write your podcast's description – the overview copy that tells new listeners what your show is about.